Entering Search Mode

 Warrior Tip: If you aren't seeing any results, keep typing--Road Warrior waits until you have typed in 6 characters to search, saving you data and processing time

-When you use the search icon to search for an address, Road Warrior returns an autocompleted list of results from Google that may include an address, place name or coordinate.
-The search will also return your Favorites or Contacts if you have these settings turned to ON.
-Adjust these search sources in Settings.
-The default is to search Google Maps and Favorites only.
-Your permission is required to search your contacts.
+The search can also return your Favorites or Contacts if you have these settings enabled in Search Settings.
+The default settings are to search the Web and Saved Favorites only.
+Your permission is required to search your Contacts.

 Basic Internet Search

-If you type in an address and then Click "GO" or "Search" on your keyboard, the results that display are from an internet search only.
+If you type in an address and then Click "Search" on your keyboard, the results that display are from an internet search only.
 Results will not include favorites or contacts.